 And there are many stages to the solar installation — researching, planning, shopping, permitting, installation, electric wiring, and monitoring.

-I know, in the point immediately above this one I framed the challenging nature of a solar installation as a positive.
-Yes, it can be rewarding — but only if you’re actively seeking a difficult and time-consuming DIY challenge.
+Installing solar yourself can be rewarding — but only if you’re actively seeking a serious DIY challenge.

-If, however, your idea of a DIY project doesn’t expand far beyond assembling some Scandinavian flatpack furniture, then you might want to steer clear of taking on solar.
-It is a very time-consuming project.
-From conception to commissioning, a DIY solar installation for a home usually takes between one to four months.
+If, however, your past experience with DIY projects is limited to assembling Scandinavian flatpack furniture, you might want to steer clear of taking on solar.
+Not only does it require a lot of planning and organizational skills, but it is also a very time-consuming project: from conception to commissioning, a DIY solar installation usually takes between one to four months.

 This is perhaps the biggest financial risk when it comes to a DIY solar installation.

 Unless you have a flat roof, your solar installation will involve drilling a large number of holes into your roof.
-Drilling into the wrong spot on the roof can cause structural damage, while incorrect sealing and flashing can cause a roof leakage and/or mold issues.
+Drilling into the wrong spot on the roof can cause structural damage, while incorrect sealing and flashing can cause roof leakage and/or mold issues.

 Another factor to keep in mind is that a DIY solar installation is likely to void the warranty of your roof, so you’ll have to foot the bill for any repairs that may be needed.

-And the physical risks can continue after the installation.
-If your panels aren’t performing as they should, you may need to get back on the roof to troubleshoot the issue.
+And the physical risks aren’t just restricted to just the installation.
+If there are any problems over the 25-year life of the panels, it’ll be up to you to get back on the roof to troubleshoot the issue.

-Worst of all, if you haven’t connected the wiring properly, your rooftop system could catch fire!
+Worst of all, if you don’t connect the wiring properly, your rooftop system could catch fire!

 You are on your own if there is ever a fault with the equipment.